DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - nothing stops an added layer from being covert
         - encapsulating can be used to bypass filters: Encapsulation is both a benefit and a potentially harmful implication of multilayer protocols.
 Encapsulation allows for encryption, flexibility, and resiliency, while also enabling covert channels, filter bypass, and overstepping network segmentation boundaries.
         - logical network segments can be traversed
+        - Generally, Multilayer protocols include the risk of VLAN hopping, multiple encapsulation, and filter evasion using tunneling.

 - 4.1.5 Converged protocols (e.g., Fiber Channel Over Ethernet (FCoE), Internet Small Computer Sysetms Interface (iSCSI), Voice over Internet Protocol (VoIP))
     - **Converged protocols**: merged specialty or proprietary with standard protocols, such as those from the TCP/IP suite